30 ACT to SAT Score Conversion

 Convert your 30 ACT score to SAT equivalent and understand what it means for college admissions.

-Earning a 30 on the ACT is a remarkable accomplishment – you've achieved the 93rd percentile nationally.
-Based on official concordance tables, an ACT 30 translates to approximately an SAT 1370 on the 1600 scale (typically ranging from 1360–1380).
-This means your 30 ACT should convert to roughly 1360–1380 on the SAT.
-We'll examine how a 30 ACT corresponds to specific SAT section scores and discuss the implications for college admissions and test strategy.
+Earning a 30 on the ACT is a remarkable accomplishment - you have achieved the 93rd percentile nationally.
+Based on official concordance tables, an ACT 30 translates to approximately an SAT 1370 on the 1600 scale (typically ranging from 1360-1380).
+This means your 30 ACT should convert to roughly 1360-1380 on the SAT.
+We will examine how a 30 ACT corresponds to specific SAT section scores and discuss the implications for college admissions and test strategy.

 Verify this conversion using our concordance calculator: